huwlloyd-mmu/intro-to-c-/week3notes.md

    cout << wordList[i];
 }

-// we can use the new 'range-based' for loop in C++ 11 for ( string s : wordList )
+// we can use the new 'range-for' loop in C++ 11 for ( string s : wordList )
 {
    cout << s;
 }
 ```

 We can also use __iterators__.
 Working with iterators would need a deeper dive into pointers first, so we won't go there for now.
-The range-based for
+The range-for
 loop leads to the most readable code.
 Iterators are necessary if you want to remove items from the list as you are looping over it.

 ### STL Maps